- Citizen science and public participation

-As a result of growing citizen engagement, public organisations are confronting constantly greater demands.
+Water utilities, Water Authorities, municipalities and regions are all experiencing a growing interest in public engagement.
+Customers play a varied and complex role in the water sector.
+They are not only water users, but increasingly also critical consumers and vocal citizens.
+As a result of this growing citizen engagement, the bar is being set progressively higher for public organisations.
 The water sector needs to have a good service provision and be transparent.
-Technology and substance are no longer the only factors that define the challenges and opportunities.
-Insight into the social and governance aspects of processes is also important.
-This governance has to take sensible form and range widely, from informing water users to involving them in urban water management.
-Addressing the changing demands of citizens and customers calls for knowledge about participation processes.
+Technology and substance are no longer the only factors in managing the bottlenecks and opportunities.
+This is why insight is needed into the social and governance aspects of processes.
+Structuring governance sensibly demands a multifaceted approach, ranging from informing water users to involving them in urban water management.
+Knowledge about participation processes is vital in addressing the changing demands of citizens and customers.

 - Insight into the form and extent of citizen participation in the operational management and activities of water organisations.